 What are Factor Layer, Factor Set, Factor, and Factor ID/Index?¶

-These terms describe related but different parts of factor-based results in CartoScope.
+These terms describe related but distinct components of factor-based spatial analysis results in CartoScope.

-FICTURE - 24 factor LDA with 18um hexagons - the layer contains 24 factors
+FICTURE - 24 factor LDA with 18um hexagons - This layer contains 24 distinct factors

 Factor 7